Where are you from and what brought you to London?

 Sid Bryan: One person is a designer, one person is a researcher, one person is a technician, one person does the PR.

 Cozette McCreery: We’ve all had experience in all of those things, so that’s the way it tends to work out.
-But then, what’s great, because there’s three of us, we can work on peoples strengths.
+But then, what’s great, because there’s three of us, we can work on each others strengths.

 Joe Bates: It really is, because people always ask about how we manage to work as three, but I think a good sign how well it works is, we can’t think how people work if it’s not three.

-Sid Bryan: Yeah, we’re in a very very fortunate position that we’re all very very good at different things and all very very relevant things to what we’re doing.
+Sid Bryan: Yeah, we’re in a very very fortunate position that we’re all very good at different things and all very relevant things to what we’re doing.

 Cozette McCreery: From the beginning it was very much like The Three Musketeers – that’s it.